JPBAMA/intro-git-github/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request
-6.Update By JPBAMA
+6. Update By JPBAMA
-7.New line of update
+7. New line of update